 World War II and gas rationing brought tourism traffic to an almost complete standstill.
 There were, however, bored GI’s at the Kingman Army Airfield some sixty miles to the west and the cavern remained an income producer for owners.

-The post war surge in tourism, and the golden age of Route 66 in the 1950’s gave rise to dramatic transformation of the caverns complex.
-Indicative of its prominence as an attraction is the four-lane segment of highway at the entrance to the property; aside from urban corridors in communities such as Williams and Winslow, this was the only multiple lane segment of Route 66 between Albuquerque and Los Angeles.
+The post-war surge in tourism and the golden age of Route 66 in the 1950s gave rise to a dramatic transformation of the caverns complex.
+Indicative of its prominence as an attraction is the four-lane segment of the highway at the entrance to the property; aside from urban corridors in communities such as Williams and Winslow, this was the only multiple lane segments of Route 66 between Albuquerque and Los Angeles.